US President Donald Trump is visiting the UK for three days before an overnight stay in Ireland.

 – Monday June 3

-Mr Trump and his wife Melania will arrive in the morning and be officially welcomed by the Queen, the Prince of Wales and the Duchess of Cornwall at Buckingham Palace.
-He will have a private lunch with the Queen and view a special exhibition of items of historical significance to the United States from the Royal Collection.
+Mr Trump and his wife Melania have arrived in the UK and will travel to Winfield House, the US ambassador’s residence in Regent’s Park, before travelling on Marine One to Buckingham Palace where they will be officially welcomed by the Queen, the Prince of Wales and the Duchess of Cornwall shortly after noon.
+He will have a private lunch with the Queen at 1.15pm and view a special exhibition of items of historical significance to the United States from the Royal Collection at 2pm.

-Later, accompanied by the Duke of York, Mr and Mrs Trump will visit Westminster Abbey for a tour, and the president will lay a wreath at the Grave of the Unknown Warrior.
+Later, at around 3.10pm and accompanied by the Duke of York, Mr and Mrs Trump will visit Westminster Abbey for a tour, and the president will lay a wreath at the Grave of the Unknown Warrior.

-Charles and Camilla will host Mr Trump and the First Lady for tea at Clarence House, followed by a state banquet at Buckingham Palace that evening where both the Queen and Mr Trump will make speeches.
+Charles and Camilla will host Mr Trump and the First Lady for tea at Clarence House shortly after 4pm, before flying to Buckingham Palace on Marine One to attend a state banquet from around 8.45pm where both the Queen and Mr Trump will make speeches.

 – Tuesday June 4

 Mr Trump and Prime Minister Theresa May will co-host a business breakfast meeting with senior UK and US business leaders.
 The event at St James’s Palace will also be attended by the Duke of York.